Last updated on April 16th, 2025 at 12:16 pm

 #1 – Don’t Go During Spring Break

-Now, this is just common sense.
-Spring Break = crowds.
-Sadly, it’s just when we happened to be in town, there was no avoiding it.
-While there, we asked a few locals for tips on how to best avoid the Spring Break crowds.
-We were told the basics that apply to most parks: look for a not-so-great weather day and go during the middle of the week.
+Sadly, it was just the time we happened to be in town, and there was no avoiding it.
+While there, we asked a few locals for tips on avoiding the Spring Break crowds.

 Well, the weather was either awful or beautiful for that week.
 Picking a day with a 50% chance of rain to go to an Amusement Park is usually a reasonably dependable gamble.
 But a 100% chance of storms?
 Not so much.
-So we had to go on a beautiful sunny day.
-(I know, poor us!)

-Dollywood is a good-sized park.
-You can still have a day full of fun, even if you have to battle the crowds.
-And we had a great time!
-But you are going to ride fewer rides, that’s just how it goes when a park is packed to the brim with guests.
+But you will ride fewer rides, that’s just how it goes when a park is packed to the brim with guests.
 So if you’re looking to pack in as many thrills as possible, I’d avoid going near the park during holiday times.

 #2 – Don’t Ride Anything Other Than Lightning Rod First

-Everything we read before heading to the park said to run to the back of the park first and pack in as many coasters as possible before the families get there.
-And while I do agree that getting in as many coasters as possible, before the crowds fully arrive is good advice, I’m not sure heading to rides in the back of the park is the best advice.
+And while I do agree that getting in as many coasters as possible, before the crowds fully arrive, is good advice, I’m not sure heading to rides in the back of the park is the best advice.

-In retrospect, I would run straight to Lightning Rod right once the park opened, and then quickly move on to either Thunderhead or FireChaser Express.
-IMO, those are the three best rides in the park.
+In retrospect, I would run straight to Lightning Rod right once the park opened, and then quickly move on to Thunderhead or FireChaser Express.

 Lightning Rod

-Lighting Rod is the world’s fastest wooden coaster.
-You don’t want to miss it.
 Flying through the park on this ride’s train is currently as close as you’re going to get to having the shirt ripped off your back on a wooden rollercoaster.

 Thunderhead

 As for which to go to next, Thunderhead is just a darn good coaster.
-It opened in 2004 and is still ranked as the 11th best wooden coaster in the world by Amusement Today.
-You won’t be disappointed and getting in a ride before the line fills up is a good call.
+It opened in 2004 and is still ranked as the 4th best wooden coaster in the world by Amusement Today.

 FireChaser Express

-But then there’s also FireChaser Express.
-This is a family-friendly dual-launch coaster that sends you both forward and backward.
-Now, this is a kids ride, but it’s an awesome one!
-It’s one of the most fun and most unique coasters I’ve been on in a while.
-It won’t be on everyone’s list, but since it is quite possibly the most desirable family ride in the park, once the families make it back to this ride and the line will fill up, it will never go back down.
+It won’t be on everyone’s list, but since it is quite possibly the most desirable family ride in the park, once the families make it back to this ride, the line will fill up, and it will never go back down.

 Riding FireChaser Express early is one thing we actually did right!
 This was our second ride of the day, right after riding Wild Eagle (which never gets a line, so don’t waste your first ride of the day here).
-After we got in line, it filled up behind us.
-As we continued along with our day, I watched the wait time screens all day.
-The line never went back down.

 #3 – Skip the Cinnamon Bread at The Grist Mill

 The smell alone lured my husband in.
 He REALLY wanted to know, and badly enough to stand in that long, long line.
-Now, I’m gluten-free.
-So the idea of missing a ride for something I cannot even enjoy was quite soul-crushing.
-In the end, he didn’t get the bread, and I now in retrospect feel kind of bad about it.
+Now, I’m gluten-free, so the idea of missing a ride for something I cannot even enjoy was quite soul-crushing.
+In the end, he didn’t get the bread, and I now, in retrospect, feel kind of bad about it.

 #4 – Don’t Ride The Dollywood Express Train